shrpnsld/nest-in/README.md

 ### More on artifacts

 Artifact types are determined by the following examples:

 * `~/artifact/is/a/file` – path *with no* trailing `/`
 * `~/artifact/is/a/direcotry/` – path *with* trailing `/`
 * `program` – no path, just a name

 ### Additional notes

+When recovering from a script error inside a shell, any variable and function definitions made inside that shell will not be visible in subsequent scripts.

 Comments are not supported and any syntax-check pass for a shell-style comment is just a happy accident :)